tesicg/css_responsive_demo/README.md

-# css_responsive_demo
+This is simple example of making the page responsive using Mobile First approach.

-The example of making the page responsive (Mobile First approach)
+You can test how the page looks like (for example in Chrome) on devices with smaller width using DevTools (F12).
+When DevTools appears, click "Toggle device toolbar" icon and change the device's width in "Responsive" mode.
+You will see the buttons are positioned next to each other on wider screens and they are stacked on smaller ones.